singaraiona/py-mt940-converter/README.md

 The application can be built into a standalone bundle using PyInstaller.
 The build process includes:
 1. Creating an application icon
 2. Bundling all dependencies
-3. Creating a macOS application bundle
+3. Creating a platform-specific executable/bundle
 4. Packaging the application into a zip file

-The resulting application bundle will be a native macOS application that can be run without Python installed
+The resulting application will be a native executable that can be run without Python installed.

+## Platform Support

+- macOS: Native .app bundle
+- Linux: Native executable
+- Windows: Coming soon